Taking holidays during Term Time

 If your child is ill

-Parents are asked to please telephone school before 8.50am to leave a message if your child is ill.
-If we don’t hear from you by 9am, we will ring to check where your child is.
+Parents are asked to report a pupil absence due to illness, before 8.45am.
+It is preferable that you do this via School Spider, or telephone school and leave a message.
+If we don’t hear from you by 9am, we will follow our safeguarding procedures and ring to check where your child is.

 Frodsham CE Primary School